Answers to the 3 greatest mysteries of the Pyramids of Giza

 Thus, the pyramids were built to serve as eternal homes for their bodies.

-The pyramids were constructed on the west bank of the Nile River, which was associated with the realm of the dead.
+The pyramids were constructed on the west bank of the Nile River, which held deep religious significance for the Egyptians as it was associated with the setting sun and the realm of the dead.

 The pyramid was the centerpiece of the pharaoh's mortuary complex and was surrounded by smaller pyramids and tombs for members of the royal family and court.

-The pyramid was also connected to a temple where offerings were made and rituals performed for the pharaoh's ka.
+The pyramid was also connected to a temple where offerings were made and rituals performed for the pharaoh's ka, or soul.

 In addition to serving as tombs for the pharaohs, the pyramids were also meant to be symbols of the pharaoh's power and prestige.